RiceComp215-Staff/RiceChecks/README.md

   OpenJDK 8 and test it with both OpenJDK 8 (the examples within this repository) and OpenJDK 11 (the standalone demonstrations linked from the [Try it!](#try-it) section).

-  To support Java11, you'll notice several minor differences in those examples' `build.gradle` files, but RiceChecks runs the same.
+  To support Java 11, you'll notice several minor differences in those examples' `build.gradle` files, but RiceChecks runs exactly the same.

-  RiceChecks is dependent on how the various Gradle plugins write out their log files.
+  Migrating RiceChecks to newer versions of Java is unlikely to cause any problems.
-  That means that upgrading to a newer version of Gradle or of any of the plugins has the potential to break RiceChecks.
+  Migrating RiceChecks to newer versions of Gradle, on the other hand, is likely to be tricky.
+Certainly, the `build.gradle` file will need to evolve, and RiceChecks knows a lot about the XML files written out by Gradle as it runs a build.
+If those changed, RiceChecks would need additional updates.

 - **Which Java distribution are you using?** [Amazon Corretto](https://aws.amazon.com/corretto/) supports OpenJDK 8 and 11, providing up-to-the-minute bug fixes, and is used by Amazon